harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kustomize/kustomize-quickstart.md

 :::note

 **Create a Project for your new CD Pipeline:** if you don't already have a Harness project, create a project for your new CD pipeline.
 Ensure that you add the **Continuous Delivery** module to the project.
-See [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization).
+For more information, go to [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization).

 :::